 Corona Virus Information

-Mountain Lakes and Morris County Covid-19 Statistics can be viewed here.
+Morris County Covid-19 vaccine information can be viewed here.

-State of New Jersey Covid-19 Statistics can be viewed here.
+State of New Jersey Covid-19 vaccine information can be viewed here.

-Social Distancing Reminder – I would like to remind everyone about the need for social distancing of at least 6 feet.
+Social Distancing Reminder – A reminder of the importance of social distancing of at least 6 feet.
 The 6 feet rule should be significantly increased when exercising (jogging, running, bicycling, etc.).

 Exercise increases the number of breaths taken per minute and the depth of the breath, which could ultimately lead to saliva traveling through the air for a greater distance.
 Until social distancing recommendations are rescinded, it would be best practice to avoid jogging, running or bicycling on sidewalks including the Boulevard path when others are present.
 If you do come upon another person while exercising, please leave lots of room when passing.